dokkev/obsidian-valut/Reinforcement Learning/Humanoid Locomotion Using RL.md

 ## RL in Humanoid
 ![[Pasted image 20231220173910.png]]

 In a humanoid case, it's hard define accurate reward for "good" gait.
-Thus,
+Thus, regulation lacks due to high DOF results in jerky and "unnatural" behavior/motion.

+### Va